lukearmstrong/lukearmstrong.co.uk/_posts/2014-06-19-shared-ownership.markdown

 ## Conclusion...

-I'm never buying another property ever again.

-If you are, avoid shared-ownership.
+I'm never buying another property ever again, but if you are, avoid shared-ownership.